 This is the same pattern we use for "golden" or "snapshot" files which live in the source tree.

-Try it: Running programs
+Exercise: Running programs

 Running programs in Bazel is just a syntax sugar.
 It really means "build this program, then spawn the resulting executable.